perinm/bash-scripts/README.md

 ## Extra info ([source](https://askubuntu.com/questions/343268/how-to-use-manual-partitioning-during-installation/343352#343352))

 When sideloading ubuntu with windows previously installed, select manually by using "Something else" option.

 - swap
   - type: primary
   - beginning of space
   - use as: swap area
 - / (root)
   - type: logical
   - location: beginning of space
   - use as: ext4
   - mount point: /
   - size: (10 - 20gb) (20480mb) [if installing cuda in a nvidia machine make it 35gb or 35840mb]
 - /home
   - 4 first options same as / (root)
   - choose your home size accordingly (all free space in hard drive)
-- device for boot loader being all drive
+- device for boot loader being main drive (if there is windows, choose the same one)